seL4/isabelle/src/Tools/VSCode/extension/README.md

   initialized and user settings are updated.
 Afterwards VSCode should know about `.thy` files (Isabelle theories) and `.ML` files (Isabelle/ML modules).

-  The Isabelle extension is be initialized on the first opening of some Isabelle file.
-It requires a few seconds to start up, with a small popup window saying *Welcome to Isabelle*.
-If that fails, there might be something wrong with the above user settings, or the Isabelle distribution does not fit to the version of the VSCode extension from the Marketplace.
+  The Isabelle extension is initialized when the first Isabelle is opened.
+It requires a few seconds to start up: a small popup window says *Welcome to Isabelle*.
+If that fails, there might be something wrong with `isabelle.home` from above, or the Isabelle distribution does not fit to the version of the VSCode extension from the Marketplace.

 ### Support for Isabelle symbols